zzhangjii/learning-library/ospa-library/security/README.md

 ## Hands-On Labs

-Now that you have verify your access and navigate the main consoles, you can start working on the hands-on labs activities.
+Now that you have verified your access and navigated the main consoles, you can start working on the hands-on labs activities.

 - [Lab 1: Oracle CASB Cloud Service]()
 - [Lab 2: Oracle Identity Cloud Service]()